-Charging system safety as well as battery safety is handled in existing standards.
+Charging system safety and battery safety are considered in existing standards.
 [IEEE 1725] establishes criteria for design analysis for quality and reliability of rechargeable Li-Ion and Li-Ion polymer batteries for mobile terminal applications.
 Also included in the standard are battery pack electrical and mechanical construction, packaging technologies, pack and cell level charge and discharge controls, and overall system considerations.
+National regulations override the content of this Recommendation.